Slyyoursenpai/I-Scan/README.md

 The results show the presence or absence of Cataracts. model_final.tflite is the ML model that is used here. (from model folder)

+(the tensorflow lite model used here is an early demo sample and not reflective of the final model used in the study).

 This app was developed as part of a research study on mobile detection of Cataracts published on IET: Cyber-Physical Systems.
 Link to study: https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/cps2.12083